 In the movie, these blocks represent the computational mechanisms that excute the remote commands.
 They are magical, unaffected by gravity.
 For the scope of my goal, I would like to create an array of blocks ~maybe 3x3 or 2x2x2, that can move relative to each other and are programmable.

-The idea came about from a bunch of sources.
 I love clean designs with beautiful mechanisms.
-When I first saw Miana's self replicating robots during a CBA lab meeting, the idea of simple geometric cells with controllable embeded circuits really got my attention, and of course the self replication is really captivating.
+When I first saw the self replicating robots during a Center for Bits and Atoms lab meeting, the idea of simple geometric cells with controllable embeded circuits self replicating was very compelling.

 Summary of Progress from weekly assignments